dmchurch/babel-rfcs/rfcs/0000-parser-augmentation-rfp.md

 in the spec, it would not be permissible to refuse transformation of an import with "json" type.

-Despite these limitations, it is exceedingly likely that browser vendors will be slow to adopt a polyfillable PA mechanism given the attack risk it repesents, not to mention the runtime cost of calling out to user code during parsing.
+Despite these limitations, it is exceedingly likely that browser vendors will be slow to adopt a polyfillable PA mechanism given the attack risk it repesents, not to mention the common impression that implementing PA _requires_ calling JS code at parse-time.
 However, neither of these drawbacks affect transpilers like Babel.
-Transpilation is always performed with controlled inputs, and PA directives in the transpilation context only serve to enable, disable, or configure the transformations that a transpiler is already making.
+Transpilation is nearly always performed with controlled inputs, and PA directives in the transpilation context only serve to enable, disable, or configure the transformations that a transpiler is already making.

 ## Transformation Descriptions